cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-7.rst

 1. **Inspect Detection Messages**

-   Add a breakpoint in `detection_callback` to examine the `detections` message.
+   Add a breakpoint in `detection_callback` to examine the `detections` message (use ``breakpoint() to open pdb``).
    Observe the structure of each detection, noting how the position of each bounding box is stored.
 Check the `ROS Message Documentation <http://docs.ros.org/en/kinetic/api/vision_msgs/html/msg/Detection2DArray.html>`_ to understand the fields of the message.

 2. **Extract Bounding Box Positions**

-   Print the `x` coordinate of each detected bounding box to see where each detected object appears within the image.
+   Print the `x` coordinate of each detected bounding box to see where each detected object appears within the image, following the documentation on how to find the x of each detections object (this is a valuable skill for determining how to find the fields of ROS messages).

 3. **Normalize X Position**